 For all sessions of the National Collegiate Women's Gymnastics Championships, an institution's official uniform and all other items of apparel (i.e., tights, T-shirts, warmups, tennis shoes) must be identical if worn on either practice or competition day.
 During the march-in and awards ceremony, team members must be in identical warmup apparel.

-For NCAA women's gymnastics competition, the following uniform policies must be followed:
+For NCAA women's gymnastics competition, the uniform policies listed in the Rules Modifications Document must be followed.